CONCURRENT SESSIONS

 Jiguang Wang, PhD, Hong Kong University of Science and Technology, Hong Kong

-• This session will highlight how advancements in big data and deep learning are transforming our understanding of the biology of malignant lineages and cancer treatment, from the integration of multimodal data to the generation of virtual patients and in silico clinical trials.
+This session will highlight how big data and deep learning are transforming cancer biology and treatment, focusing on the integration of multimodal data, virtual patients, and in silico clinical trials.

 Stem Cells and Cell Metastasis